codebar/tutorials/sql/lesson1/tutorial.md

 ### What are Tables?

-A table can be considered to be similar to many excel worksheets. each column stores an item of data, such as name, email, city, etc. a row stores all data for a single, entry in that table.
-People who work with db's usually refer to columns as fields, and rows as ... rows.
+A table can be considered to be similar to many excel worksheets. each column stores an item of data, such as name, email, city, etc. A row stores all data for a single, entry in that table.
+People who work with db's usually refer to columns as **fields**, and rows as ... **rows**.

 ### What are fields?